Dixon Dog Bite Lawyer

 If you have been hurt by a dog in California, the chances are that the law supports you and your right to claim money for your injuries.
 This is because California has a policy of strict liability that holds dog owners responsible for the damages their pets cause.
 According to California’s dog bite statute, owners do not need to be found guilty of negligence to be held accountable.
 This is very different from most cases of personal injury and makes it much easier for dog bite survivors to get the money that they need to pay for medical bills, time off work, rehabilitation costs, and more.

 However, those injured by dogs in California still do have to follow certain guidelines to file their case.
 For instance, a dog bite injury case must be filed less than two years after the date of the attack.
 This may seem like a long time, but those recovering from dog bite injuries are often very busy with the task of regaining their emotional and physical health.
-The best way to make sure that your case is filed properly and on-time are to call an experienced lawyer.
+The best way to make sure that your case is filed properly and on-time is to call an experienced lawyer.
 A good attorney will not only help you meet deadlines but can investigate and prepare your case in a way that awards you the maximum amount of money for your injuries.Dixon Dog Bite Lawyer

 I take my clients on a contingency basis.
 This means that you don’t need to pay me lawyers’ fees unless I’m able to help you get the money you deserve.

-Photo: "boxer" by Matthew Pilachowski under unsplashccolicense.
+Photo: "boxer" by Matthew Pilachowski under unsplashccolicense

 :ms cha [cs 1021]